 Commercially viable battery or fuel-cell airplanes do not yet exist and likely won't exist for a long time, so the focus has turned to liquid biofuels known as Sustainable Aviation Fuels (SAF).
 SAFs are liquid jet fuels produced from plant biomass, waste products, vegetable oils, or ethanol.
 Are they a good idea?
 How will proposed policies work?
 What will be their effects on other markets?
-This project is in its early stages.
+We now have a working paper on policy options (and a blog about the working paper).

 Climate policy projections typically deploy deterministic or equilibrium optimization models that produce estimates of single values for each output, rather than probabilistic ranges for those output values.
 Uncertainty can be tested via scenario analysis, but the selection of scenarios is not based upon any statistical analysis.
 We aim to produce statistically rigorous distributions of outcomes, rather than rely upon individually selected scenarios.
 This is ongoing work.
 So far, we have published working papers on the LCFS and IRA.